elringus/bootsharp/README.md

 The solution is based on two main components:

-- [JavaScript/dotnet-runtime](https://github.com/Elringus/DotNetJS/tree/main/JavaScript/dotnet-runtime) ([npm](https://www.npmjs.com/package/dotnet-runtime)).
+- [JavaScript](https://github.com/Elringus/DotNetJS/tree/main/JavaScript).
 Consumes compiled C# assemblies and .NET runtime WebAssembly module to provide C# interoperability layer in JavaScript.
 The library is environment-agnostic — it doesn't depend on platform-specific APIs, like browser DOM or node modules and can be imported as CommonJS or ECMAScript module or consumed via script tag in browsers.
-- [DotNet/DotNetJS](https://github.com/Elringus/DotNetJS/tree/main/DotNet/DotNetJS) ([NuGet](https://www.nuget.org/packages/DotNetJS)).
+- [DotNet](https://github.com/Elringus/DotNetJS/tree/main/DotNet).
 Provides JavaScript interoperability layer in C# and packs project output into single-file JavaScript library via MSBuild task.
-Produced library contains dotnet-runtime initialized with the project assemblies and ready to be used as interoperability layer for the packaged C# project.
+Produced library contains dotnet runtime initialized with the project assemblies and ready to be used as interoperability layer for the packaged C# project.
 Can optionally emit type definitions to bootstrap TypeScript development.

 ## Quick Start